Enoch Hughes: Bankruptcy, prison, and a vision for an iron industry

 Hughes was made bankrupt for the first time, in August 1865.
 A statement that he made under oath during his bankruptcy hearing, about his father's control of the brick-making venture, led to Hughes's committal and trial on a charge of perjury in December 1865.
-He was convicted and sentenced to two-year's imprisonment with hard labour, which he served at Port Macquarie Gaol.
+He was convicted and sentenced to two-years imprisonment with hard labour, which he served at Port Macquarie Gaol.
 His sentence was remitted and, upon release, he returned to the Fitzroy Iron Works.

 While Hughes had been imprisoned, his father (Moses Hughes) and a partner (Drury) had opened a brickworks, on the Burwood Estate near Newcastle, a highly successful enterprise that lasted into the 1980s.
 In October 1867, under the pseudonym "E.H.", he wrote the first of a series of letters to newspapers extolling Newcastle, N.S.W., as a location for an iron works, complete with estimates of production costs.
 Newcastle would indeed later become the site of a successful steelworks, in 1915.
 A later letter written by Hughes on the same theme, in 1872, influenced the formation of the Tasmanian Charcoal Iron Company to mine and smelt iron ore in Northern Tasmania.